Conor Lamb joins 2022 race for open Pennsylvania Senate seat | Times Leader

 Click here to subscribe today or Login.

-U.S. Rep. Conor Lamb announced his candidacy for Pennsylvania’s open U.S. Senate seat Friday, joining a crowded Democratic field in one of the nation’s most competitive races.
+U.S. Rep. Conor Lamb said Friday he is running for Pennsylvania’s open Senate seat, joining a crowded Democratic field in one of the nation’s most competitive races.

-Lamb is seeking the nomination to replace outgoing GOP U.S. Sen. Pat Toomey.
-Lamb, a former Marine and federal prosecutor, rose to political prominence three years ago when he beat a Donald Trump-backed Republican in a special election that foreshadowed the 2018 Democratic takeover of the House.
+Lamb is seeking the nomination to replace outgoing GOP Sen. Pat Toomey.
+Lamb, a former Marine and federal prosecutor, rose to political prominence three years ago when he in a special election that foreshadowed the 2018 Democratic takeover of the House.

 The Senate race is wide open on both sides and is expected to be among the most expensive in a 2022 U.S. midterm election that will decide party control of an evenly split Senate.
 Toomey is retiring after two terms.

-Pennsylvania Republican Chair Lawrence Tabas panned Lamb’s entrance into the race, asserting Lamb — considered a Democratic moderate — has a “reckless track record of putting liberal interests over Pennsylvanians.”

-Lamb has to make it through a tough Democratic primary if he hopes to tangle with the eventual Republican nominee next year.
+“I talk with Pennsylvanians every day who have come to believe that our democracy is in crisis.
+And they’re right.
+The other side denies reality and worships Trump.
+They’re making it harder to vote and lying about our elections,” Lamb said in his campaign video.

+He said Democrats need to build on their majority and “tell the truth about what’s really going on in people’s lives,” identifying working-class pay, retirement security and health care as issues he’ll be campaigning on.

-He faces a diverse lineup of Democratic candidates.
-They include the state’s lieutenant governor, John Fetterman, who also hails from western Pennsylvania and has a high media profile; Philadelphia state House Rep. Malcolm Kenyatta, who made history as the first openly gay Black man to be elected to the state General Assembly; and anesthesiologist Val Arkoosh, a woman who chairs the board of commissioners in Montgomery County outside Philadelphia, the state’s third-most populous county.
+Lamb faces a diverse lineup of Democratic candidates.
+They include the ; Philadelphia state House Rep. Malcolm Kenyatta, who is Black and openly gay; and anesthesiologist Val Arkoosh, a woman who chairs Montgomery County’s board of commissioners.

-Lamb, a veteran of three congressional campaigns in as many years, argued he has shown the ability to win on tough political terrain.

-“As Democrats, we fight for every single vote across our state, on every single square inch of ground.
-We do not give up on anyone and we leave no one behind.” he said Thursday.
-“That’s what I learned in … some pretty tough territory for most Democrats.”

 Lamb, who represents a district in the Pittsburgh suburbs, has walked something of a tightrope between the party’s centrist and progressive wings.